Changing the Colour of Placeholder Text

 The placeholder attribute in HTML allows you to specify placeholder text for an input field.
 This text is displayed inside the input field when it is empty, and it disappears when the field is focused or a value is entered.

 By default, the placeholder text is styled using the user agent's default styles, which may vary depending on the browser, operating system, and user preferences.
-However, you can use CSS to customize the appearance of the placeholder text very easily using the ::placeholder pseudoelement.
+However, you can use CSS to customise the appearance of the placeholder text very easily using the ::placeholder pseudoelement.

 For example, this will change the colour of the placeholder text in any input field on the page to blue: